This article has been published by Sneha Mahawar.

 When aid is given to such institutions, it must not come with certain conditions or regulations that harm the management and nature of the institution.
 But if such regulations are not detrimental to its management and character, then it is not violative of Article 30.

-Several queries from the TMA Pai case were addressed.
+In this case, several queries from the TMA Pai case were addressed.
 The importance of this case is that shows the various loopholes in the TMA Pai Foundation case, especially with regards to reservation of seats and autonomy of institutions with regards to management.

 - Educational institutes that are not given aid by the State are entitled to autonomy should not disregard the principle of merit.